 Earn a Dental Assisting Certificate!

-The Certificate of Completion (CCL) in Clinical Dental Assisting program is designed to provide an opportunity for students to practice advanced expanded functions in clinical dental assisting.
-The distance education format and frequent enrollment opportunities allow for flexibility in program completion.
+The Certificate of Completion (CCL) in Clinical Dental Assisting program is designed to provide an opportunity for students to practice in clinical dental assisting.
+The distance education format allows for flexibility in program completion.
 The program is a blend of academic and clinical coursework that requires attention to detail and motivation to complete tasks on a timeline.
-Courses must be taken in specific chronological order with clinical experience completed in partnership with a practicing dentist who is a member of the state Dental Association.
+Courses must be taken in specific chronological order with clinical experience completed in partnership with a licensed, practicing dentist.

 A high school diploma or GED equivalency is required.